Licence-to-Fab/licence-to-fab.github.io/pages/about.md

 ## White-paper on Hydrogen Fuel Cell Vehicle Design

-We plan to **release a white-paper** on the details of our project and why we think each aspect is important.
-It'll be a sort of research proposal that covers the main areas we discussed above, but dives further into the technical details and academic research that lead to this project.
-We hope to release this paper sometime in the Fall of 2023.
+We recently released [a technical white-paper](/report/OSHB_PROPOSAL_AND_OUTLOOK.pdf) on the details of our project and why we think each aspect is important.
+It covers the main areas we discussed above, but dives further into the technical details and academic research that lead to this project, and our plans for the future.

 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/bike.jpg" title="2022/23 Bike Toothless" caption="(in progress)" alt="2022 Bike" link="" target="\_blank" %}